asbtho/Tampermonkey-scripts/README.md

 - servicenowRefreshAndNotify.js

-Refreshed iframe in servicenow filtered table and checks for 'new' case.
+Refresh page and check servicenow filtered table for 'new' case.
 Notifies with sound.